squattingmonk/nasher/README.md

   subdirectories).
 This field can be repeated.
 - `exclude`: a glob pattern matching files to exclude from sources.
 This field can be repeated.
+- `filter`: a glob pattern matching files to remove before packing.
+It operates on converted files in the cache, not source files, so it should not contain any directory information.
+Use this to include files that are needed for compilation but should not be included in the final file.
+This field can be repeated.

 When nasher looks for sources, it first finds all files that match any include pattern and then filters out files that match any exclude pattern.
 In the